apache/pulsar/site2/docs/io-quickstart.md

 :::tip

 * These instructions assume you are running Pulsar in [standalone mode](getting-started-standalone).
-However, all the commands used in this tutorial can be used in a multi-nodes Pulsar cluster without any changes.
+However, all the commands used in this tutorial can be used in a multi-node Pulsar cluster without any changes.
 * All the instructions are assumed to run at the root directory of a Pulsar binary distribution.

 :::